Java Tips Weblog

 • setting the default close operation to the appropriate value.
 The default would be to use “exit”.
 This can be changed to “dispose” by using the setDisposeOnClose() method.
 If the application closing is not confirmed then it will be set to “do nothing”.

-You can create the CloseListener class with a close message a close action or both.
-To create a CloseListener that displays a confirm dialog you would use code like the following:
+To create a CloseListener that displays a close message in a confirm dialog you would use code like the following:

 CloseListener cl = new CloseListener(